mirzaevinom/prostate_segmentation/readme.md

 ### Training

 The training set has only ~1000 images with masks.
 I used Keras's ```ImageDataGenerator``` to augment data with random rotations, flips, zooms and shifts.
 Note that I have used same image augmentation parameters for both images and masks.
 Overall, I have trained the model with ```fit_generator``` for ~150k augmented dataset.
 The model is trained for 30 epochs, where each epoch took ~3 minutes on Nvidia P100 GPUs provide by [Ohio Supercomputer Center](https://www.osc.edu/).
 Memory footprint of the model is ~2GB.
-After 30 epochs, calculated Dice coefficient is ~0.75, which yielded ~0.70 validation Dice coefficient.
+After 30 epochs, calculated Dice coefficient is ~0.75 on test images.

 ## Some best and worst predictions